Woomera, South Australia

-Woomera, unofficially Woomera village, refers to the domestic area of RAAF Base Woomera.
-Woomera village has always been a Defence-owned and operated facility.
-The village is located on the traditional lands of the Kokatha people in the Far North region of South Australia, but is on Commonwealth-owned land and within the area designated as the 'Woomera Prohibited Area' (WPA).
+Woomera, unofficially Woomera village, is the domestic area of RAAF Base Woomera.
+Since 1947 it has been a Defence-owned and operated facility.
+The village is located on the traditional lands of the Kokatha people in the Far North region of South Australia, but is on Commonwealth-owned land and within the area designated as the Woomera Prohibited Area (WPA).
 The village is approximately 446 km north of Adelaide.
-In common usage, "Woomera" refers to the wider RAAF Woomera Range Complex (WRC), a large Australian Defence Force aerospace and systems testing range (the 'Woomera Test Range' (WTR)) covering an area of approximately 122000 km2 and is operated by the Royal Australian Air Force.
+In common usage, "Woomera" refers to the wider RAAF Woomera Range Complex (WRC), a large Australian Defence Force aerospace and systems testing range (the Woomera Test Range (WTR)) covering an area of approximately 122000 km2 and is operated by the Royal Australian Air Force.